 The above physical changes will help you run from danger but cause troubling symptoms when sitting in an office or trying to sleep.
 Tense muscles and alertness make sleeping difficult and can cause headaches.
 Slower digestion leads to tiredness, nausea and an upset stomach.

-When stress has been ongoing for too long it is known medically as ‘chronic stress’ and a person will often describe themselves as being ‘burnt out’.
+When stress has been ongoing for too long it’s medically known as ‘chronic stress’ and a person will often describe themselves as being ‘burnt out’.

-Your body can no longer fight and you cannot see a way out of the situation.
+Your body can no longer fight and you can’t see a way out of the situation.

-Your health – both physical and mental – start deteriorating and most people need 3rd party help to get out of this situation.
+Your health – both physical and mental – starts deteriorating and most people need help to get out of this situation.

-Help can be in the form of counselling such as CBT.
-If this level of stress has been going on a long time other medical help may be needed alongside counselling and behavioural therapy.
+Help can be in the form of counselling such as CBT (cognitive behavioural therapy).
+If this level of stress has been going on a long time, other medical help may be needed alongside counselling and behavioural therapy.

 Episodic acute stress happens when you regularly experience repeated bouts of stress.
-This is really common with high-pressure jobs or when trying to combine work and family life.
+This is very common with high-pressure jobs or when trying to combine work and family life.

 This type of stress produces persistent alertness and headaches and often leads to irritability and increased anger or hostility to others.
 This is often responsible for the breakup of relationships or conflict situations at work.
 It can quickly develop into more serious chronic stress.

-If you think this is you, then do something about it!
-Get some help as your body is telling you there is something wrong and you need to listen.
+If you think this is you, then you must do something about it.
+Your body is telling you there is something wrong and you need to listen and seek help.

 This is a form of stress associated with very distressing previous events.
-These can be events from a long time back.
-Sufferers with PTSD often get nightmares and flashbacks which causes serious problems with sleeping and concentration and a very negative impact on quality of life.
-This is treatable with psychotherapy and sometimes medication.
+These can be events from a long time ago.
+Sufferers with PTSD often get nightmares and flashbacks which causes serious problems with sleeping and concentration and a very negative impact on their quality of life.
+This is treatable with psychotherapy and, sometimes, medication.

-As with many illnesses, the sooner you get help the better and, as stress also impacts those around you, the sooner you will be helping those too.
+As with many illnesses, the sooner you get help the better and, as stress also impacts those around you, the sooner you will be helping your close relationships too.